-1. Idaho's prior voter ID regime did not lead to voter fraud.
+1. Idaho's prior voter ID and voter registration regime did not lead to voter fraud.

-24. Idaho has had a voter ID law since 2010.
+27. Idaho has had a voter ID law since 2010.
 Before HB 124, voters could prove their identity and vote in person by presenting one of the following forms of identification: